 When is a Good Time to Buy a House?
 Is It When Interest Rates are Low?

 Furthermore, it’s wise to consider any additional obstacles in your life that may make buying a house risky.
 These can range from issues saving for a down payment, fluctuations in your job, or recent credit events that may affect your score.
-Luckily, Jaime is optimistic about how your other debts may be affected by the federal funds rate, “Federal Mortgage Rates impact Auto Loans, Credit Cards and more.
-With lower rates on all debts, buyers can potentially afford a higher mortgage or have more money left over each month to pay down existing liabilities.”

 Whether you’re looking to buy a house now or in the coming years, stay aware of the changes in interest rates and include them as a factor when you consider the range of what you can afford.
 While it may not be wise to buy the more expensive house, you might be able to afford more than you expected.
 You may be able to save money to fix up an older home or perhaps buy a new construction.
-If you’re interested in taking advantage of low interest rates, Shea’s quick move-in homes are ready when you are.